afrisenti-semeval/afrisent-semeval-2023/README.md

 # AfriSenti-SemEval 2023 Shared Task 12

-This repo contains the data for the AfriSenti-SemEval 2023 Shared Task 12: Sentiment Analysis for Low-resource African Languages using Twitter Dataset
+This repo contains the data for the AfriSenti-SemEval 2023 Shared Task 12: Sentiment Analysis in African Languages using Twitter Dataset

 More information can be found at the: